appath/dotfiles/dwm_google_laptop/README.md

 You will need to install two packages with dependencies!

-* dmenu, dwm, xorg-xsetroot, freetype2, libx11, libxft, libxinerama, feh.
+* xorg-xsetroot, freetype2, libx11, libxft, libxinerama, feh.

 So I attached the fonts in the folder default